Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Machine learning architectures

-\paragraph{U-Net details} The U-Net has residual connections from layers in the encoder part to the decoder part in a paired way so that it forms a U-shape.
+The U-Net has residual connections from layers in the encoder part to the decoder part in a paired way so that it forms a U-shape.
 Figure \ref{fig:UNET} shows the architecture of the U-Net.
-The U-Net is a powerful deep convolutional network that is widely used in image processing tasks such as image segmentation and image classification.
+The U-Net is a powerful deep convolutional network that is widely used in image processing tasks such as image segmentation \citep{Ronneberger2015UNetCN, hao2020brief} or style transfer \citep{gatys2016image, jing2019neural}.

 Our U-Net differs from the original U-Net by modifying the first 2D convolutional layer after input.
 Since our input channels can be different when we choose a different subset of features or different ensemble (NCEP-CFSv2 or NASA-GMAO), this 2D convolutional layer is used to transform our input with $C$ channels into a latent representation with 64 channels.
-The number of channels $C$ depends on which ensemble we are using, and what task we are performing.
-For example, for precipitation tasks using the NCEP-CFSv2 ensemble, the input channels include $24$ ensemble members, $5$ lagged observations, $4$ other observational variables, $8$ principal components of SSTs, and 24 positional encoding, resulting in $65$ channels in total.
+The number of channels $C$ depends on which ensemble we are using and what task we are performing.
+For example, for precipitation tasks using the NCEP-CFSv2 ensemble, the input channels include $24$ ensemble members, $5$ lagged observations, $4$ other observational variables, $8$ principal components of SSTs, and 24 positional encodings, resulting in $65$ channels in total.
 For temperature tasks using the NASA-GMAO ensemble, there are only $11$ ensemble members, and we don't include SSTs information, hence there are only $44$ channels in total.
 The other following layers use the same configurations with the standard U-Net \cite{Ronneberger2015UNetCN}.